 North by Nature landscapes fits your lifestyle to the ecology of the places you love.
 Projects include many native plant landscapes that benefit pollinating insects, birds and wetland species.
 Native plants require minimal fertilizing and irrigation, reducing the carbon footprint of your landscapes.

-Hardscapes construction of natural fieldstones, flagstones and pavers are inspired by the masters of the old world, who used all natural materials to construct dry stacked retaining walls, flagstone patios and flagstone walkways carefully chosen and installed are unconditionally guaranteed.
+Hardscapes constructed of natural fieldstones, flagstones and pavers are inspired by the masters of the old world, who used all natural materials to construct dry stacked retaining walls, flagstone patios and flagstone walkways carefully chosen and installed are unconditionally guaranteed.

 North By Nature’s experienced and certified shoreline professionals are available to meet you at your property to perform an on-site evaluation.
 If you are losing valuable real estate to shoreline erosion, take the steps to preserve your investment.
 NBN provides a full range of expert services from our initial site inspection to the production of professional permit documents to finished construction.
 Our mission is to preserve your property while protecting the environment.
 The methods we use are supported by the Michigan Department of Energy, Great Lakes and Environment (EGLE) and the Michigan Shoreline Stewardship Partnership.
 North By Nature is committed to setting the example we would like to see in the world.
 The water’s edge may change from year to year, but we will always believe that you can have a strong, beautiful, and accessible shoreline that works with our ecology and our economy.